MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-defer-revenue-expenses.md

 ---
-title: 'How to: Defer Revenues and Expenses| Microsoft Docs'
+title: Defer Revenues and Expenses| Microsoft Docs
-description: Describes how to recognise revenues and expenses in periods other than the period in which the transaction is posted by automatically deferring revenues and expenses over a specified schedule.
+description: To recognise revenues and expenses in periods other than the period in which the transaction was posted, you can automatically defer or postpone them over a specified schedule.
 services: project-madeira
 documentationcenter:
 author: SorenGP